2021 AFC Champions League qualifying play-offs

-The 2021 AFC Champions League qualifying play-offs was played from 7 April to 23 June 2021.
+The 2021 AFC Champions League qualifying play-offs were played from 7 April to 23 June 2021.
 A total of 15 teams competed in the qualifying play-offs to decide seven of the 40 places in the group stage of the 2021 AFC Champions League.

 Teams

 The following 15 teams, split into two regions (West Region and East Region), entered the qualifying play-offs, consisting of two rounds: